 Plan and Pack for Oman

-Just throwing this into your bag is going to make packing for Oman a breeze.
+Just throwing this into your bag will make packing for Oman a breeze.
 A Shemagh is the perfect travel accessory for both the men and the women travelers out there.
 This can be worn for just about anything.
-It will keep you warm, cover your face, protect valuables in your backpack, and even double as an eye mask the shemagh has tons of different uses.
+It will keep you warm, cover your face, protect valuables in your backpack, and even double as an eye mask.
+The shemagh has tons of different uses.